Reptile and Amphibian Regulations

 Learn More and Get Involved

-Following the October 7th virtual meeting, members of the public will also have an opportunity to provide feedback on reptile and amphibian regulations and collection alternatives to CPW staff through a feedback form that will be available on this page.
+NEW: To provide feedback on reptile and amphibian regulations and collection alternatives to CPW staff, please complete the feedback form below.
 Feedback must be submitted through the form by the deadline of November 6, 2025.

 Additionally, CPW staff will convene stakeholders and technical experts for a discussion of this topic.
 Stakeholder input, as well as feedback provided by members of the public through the feedback form, will be considered as CPW develops staff recommendations that will be presented to the PWC in 2026.